 Has that image from your favorite fashion brand been photoshopped?
-Is that influencer been paid for that Instagram post?
+Has that influencer been compensated for that Instagram post?
 These are two questions that various government agencies and watchdogs have been asking with increasing frequency.
 In the U.S., the Federal Trade Commission has been eyeing up social media posts from some of the most heavily-followed individuals to ensure that all paid-for (or otherwise compensated) posts are declared as such.
 The same is true in the United Kingdom, where the British Advertising Standards Authority has taken to cracking down on the subject.

 Even more recently, the Advertising Standards Authority of Ireland “(ASAI”) announced that is has introduced new guidance on the “Recognizability of Marketing Communications,” which is “aimed at ensuring Irish consumers are not misled by influencer marketing through online advertisements on blogs and social media websites.”